hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 1. Make sure you have the latest Aroma beta.
 1. Boot into Aroma.
     - If you got the yellow warning screen, press X to block updates.
-    - If you don't but the AutobootMenu says "Updates not blocked", press and hold + (PLUS) **and** - (MINUS) at the same time until it says they are blocked.
+    - If you don't but the AutobootMenu says "Updates not blocked", press and hold + (Plus) **and** - (Minus) at the same time until it says they are blocked.